mozilla/ecosystem-platform/docs/reference/style-guides/supplemental/software-architecture-implementation.md

 </details>

 <details>
-  <summary>Q: Will this only work with NestJs?</summary>
+  <summary>Q: Is this only relevant for NestJS implementations?</summary>
-  <div>Nope, can be used anywhere.
-Outside of NestJs, the Injectable decorator will be ignored, and the class can be instantiated as per normal.</div>
+  <div>Nope, this can be used anywhere.
+Dependency injection is strongly encouraged, but classes can also be imported just like any ol’POJO.</div>
 </details>

 <details>